Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

-For a few years now, I started talking more about storytelling in photography than about gear or techniques.
-I truly believe that the best way to improve your photography is to improve the way you create your photos.
-Now it's time to spell out just what that means.
+For a few years now, I discussed the elements of storytelling in photography more than gear or techniques.
+I truly believe that the best way to improve your photography is to improve how you create your photos.
+Now it’s time to spell out just what that means.

 Why is Storytelling Important to Your Photography?

 Storytelling is one of the most important traditions of humanity.
 It’s how we entertain, teach and communicate ideas.
 Stories have lessons, evoke memories and emotions.

 We love a good story, and admire a good storyteller.
 There’s a reason why the stories of Abraham Lincoln and Mark Twain are so memorable over a hundred years later.
 We still learn lessons from the stories of ancient Rome or Aesop’s fables.

 We often hear photographers who want to share their photos to inspire you.
 I’m rather critical of this notion, as I think inspiration comes from within.
 I have no idea what will inspire one person or another, though I’m happy anytime someone tells me that one of my photos inspired them.

 Stories are some of the most effective ways to inspire others.
 Rather than simply creating something pretty (which isn’t bad at all), including a story adds to the value of your photos.

 Storytelling is a powerful way to communicate, but the stories also leave a legacy of your work that lasts for a very long time.